What are developmental milestones for a 7-month-old baby?

 Seven-month-old babies are more familiar with primary caregivers and learn to trust people who can fulfill their needs.
-At this stage, babies become experts at nonverbal communication, learning how to use various facial expressions and understanding how you feel and respond with appropriate facial expressions.
+At this stage, babies become experts at nonverbal communication, learning how to use various facial expressions, understanding how you feel, and responding with appropriate facial expressions.
 They also communicate by making different sounds and using syllables such as da-da.
-Below are a few common milestones that babies may achieve when they are seven months of age.
+Below are a few common milestones that babies may achieve when they are 7 months of age.

 - Babies are able to roll over and sit for a short period with their hands stretched forward for support.
 They love it if you make them stand.